RicardoBPedro/micronaut_auth_server/README.md

 ```
 It will generate the missing files and setup the Postgresql docker container.

-In order to remove the docker container and its database, run `docker rm -f -v <container_name>`
+In order to remove the docker container and its database, run `docker rm -f -v <container_name>`.

 Use the string connection `jdbc:postgresql://127.0.0.1:5432/mmorpg_auth`, with user `mmorpg_auth` and password `123` in order to connect to the PostgreSQL docker containe.

 In order to change this database configs, is must update the ***build.gradle***, ***docker-compose.yml*** and ***application.yml***
 ## Authentication